Antoniofo/AudioPlayer/README.md

 # Installation:

-You will need the [SCPSLAudioAPI.dll](https://github.com/CedModV2/SCPSLAudioApi/releases) along with this plugin to work.
+You will need [AudioPlayerApi](https://github.com/Killers0992/AudioPlayerApi) along with this plugin to work.
 Place it in the same folder as the AudioPlayer.dll

 You can install this plugin, download the [.dll](https://github.com/Antoniofo/AudioPlayer/releases) file and placing it in ``%AppData%\Roaming\EXILED\Plugins`` (Windows) or ``~/.config/EXILED/Plugins`` (Linux)